kue-framework/kue/docs/getting-started.md

 # Getting Started

 1. You can generate a new project using [Yeoman](http://yeoman.io/).
-Install the kue generator with `npm generator-kue`.
+Install the kue generator with

+    `npm generator-kue`.

-2. Create a new directory and change into that directory with `mkdir widgets-api && cd widgets-api`.
+2. Create a new directory and change into that directory with

+    `mkdir widgets-api && cd widgets-api`.

-3. Use Yeoman to generate the project `yo kue`.
+3. Use Yeoman to generate the project

+    `yo kue`

 4. Answer the prompts or leave the defaults.
-5. Start the app with `gradle run --continuous`
+5. Start the app with

+    `gradle run --continuous`

 6. You can create a new Widget with:

     ```